maximeraafat/3DiGAN/README.md

 This section discusses the relevant command line arguments.
 The code follows a similar structure to the original [lightweight GAN](https://github.com/lucidrains/lightweight-gan) implementation and supports the same options, while adding arguments for the rendering environment.
 Please visit the parent repository for further details.

-* `--render_size` : set by default to `256`, defines the square rendering resolution.
-This option does not replace `--image_size` (also by default set to `256`), which is the square UV map resolution.
+* `--render_size` : square rendering resolution, by default set to `256`.
+This flag does not replace `--image_size` (also by default set to `256`), which is the generated square UV map resolution.
 * `--render` : whether to render the learned generated output.
-Without this flag, the code is essentially a copy of [lightweight GAN](https://github.com/lucidrains/lightweight-gan).
+Without this flag, the code is essentially a copy of lightweight GAN.
 * `--renderer` : set by default to `default`, defines which point renderer to use.
 Has to be one of of `default or `pulsar`.
 * `--nodisplace` : call this flag to learn RGB appearances without a fourth displacement channel.
-* `--num_points` : by default set to `10**5`, the number of points sampled from the underlying mesh geometry, for point rendering.
+* `--num_points` : number of points sampled from the underlying mesh geometry, by default set to `10**5`.
-* `--gamma` : set by default to `1e-3`, the point transparency coefficient for pulsar (defined between 1e-5 and 1).
+* `--gamma` : point transparency coefficient for pulsar (defined between 1e-5 and 1), by default set to `1e-3`.
-* `--radius` : set by default to `0.01` for the default renderer, and to `0.0005` for pulsar.
+* `--radius` : point radius, set by default to `0.01` for the default renderer and to `0.0005` for pulsar.
 * `--smplx_model_path` : path to the SMPLX models folder.
 * `--mesh_obj_path` : path to the underlying **obj** mesh file.
-* `--labelpath` : path to the **npz**, respectively **json** json file containing smplx parameters or camera pose necessary for rendering.
+* `--labelpath` : path to the **npz**, respectively **json** json file containing smplx parameters or camera poses necessary for rendering.

-Note that the generated UV textures are currently concatenated into 4 channel RGBD images rather than RGB images plus a separate displacement texture map.
+Note that the generated UV textures are currently concatenated into 4 channel RGBD images rather than RGB images, plus a separate displacement texture map.
 The `--displacement` and `--greyscale` options are not support when calling the `--render` flag.

-Additionally, the `--show_progress` and `--generate_interpolation` flags from the original parent implementation are still supported, but operate in the UV space rather than in the render space.
+The `--show_progress` and `--generate_interpolation` flags from the original parent implementation are supported, but operate in the UV space rather than in the render space.

 ## Upcoming
 - [ ] Instructions for extracting SMPLX parameters with PIXIE on SHHQ.
 - [ ] Release **npz** file containing SMPLX parameters for SHHQ subjects, estimated with PIXIE.
-- [ ] Publish cow dataset and respective **json** file